medmain/layr/README.md

 	<br>
 </p>

-> Layr started at [Medmain](https://medmain.com), but it is now being developed independently within the [Layr organization](https://github.com/layrjs/layr).
+Layr started at [Medmain](https://medmain.com), but it is now developed independently within the [Layr organization](https://github.com/layrjs).

+Please visit the [new repository](https://github.com/layrjs/layr) for any upcoming changes.